 CONCLUSION

 In this article, we have demonstrated how the modular nature of NOAH supersequences can be exploited in the systematic generation of pulse programs containing any arbitrary set of constituent modules.
-This provides a real, practical way to obtain the myriad of possible supersequences which have been hitherto inaccessible.
+This provides a real, practical way to obtain a myriad of possible supersequences which have been hitherto inaccessible.
 Users can create customized sequences which are tailored to their needs, and also access newly implemented or improved modules immediately upon release.
 Here, we have described several such enhancements, including built-in solvent suppression flags, new pure shift and 2D J modules, the reduction of artifacts in HMBC and HMQC modules, and improved processing routines.
 All of these, as well as any future updates, are and will be available via the GENESIS website (https://nmr-genesis.co.uk).

 ASSOCIATED CONTENT